framps/golang_tutorial/README.md

 14. types - Samples for the different types in go
 15. utf8 - Sample for utf8 handling in go
 16. genSitemap - Sample how to use go lightweight threading (goroutines).
 Actually it's a remote website crawler which generates a sitemap.xml.

     Following information is crawled and reported.
 The number and URL of
-  1. valid remote links
+    1. valid links to remote wabpages
-  2. invalid remote links
+    2. invalid remote links to remote webpages
     3. dead links
-  4. links valid for a sitemap
+    4. valid links for a sitemap
     5. number of crawled pages

   This information then is used to compile a sitemap.
 Used by the author for his websites.